Wirtos/Rprint/README.md

 rprint(*('sure', 'why', 'not'), sep=" - ", file=sys.stdout)
 >>> sure - why - not
 ```
-> I need to type file= everytime i want to use stdout or other writeable file?
+> I need to type file= everytime i want to use stdout or other writable file?

 Well, no. You can do something like:
 ```python